 Q. I already have an ORCiD, why do I need to register it with UniSA?

-A. By registering your ORCiD with UniSA, this will enable the automated exchange of metadata between the UniSA Research Outputs Repository and your ORCiD profile, so as to maximise the overall visibility and promotion of your research activities.
+A. By registering your ORCiD with UniSA, this will enable the automated exchange of records between the UniSA Research Outputs Repository and your ORCiD profile.
+This will help to maximise the overall visibility and promotion of your research activities

 Q. How does having an ORCiD appear on my research outputs (publications)?